 Since 1969, the surface area of San Francisco Bay has grown by nearly 19,000 acres – a result of policies discouraging bay fill combined with rehabilitation projects that have restored wetlands all across the region.
 Remarkably, after a century characterized by bay fill, the 21st century has been quite beneficial for the Bay and its surrounding ecosystem with nearly 90 percent of those acres being restored since 2000.
 In particular, restoration projects in Sonoma County, Marin County and Solano County have played a key role in improving the Bay ecosystem during this time period.
 In an era of rising tides, these wetland buffers may prove critical in helping the region adapt to global climate change.

-Our region’s most prominent geographic feature, the San Francisco Bay, defines our region as the Bay Area.
+The San Francisco Bay is the region’s most prominent geographic feature and defines the region as the Bay Area.
 Yet just a half-century ago, rapid development patterns threatened its very existence as new developments like Foster City, Bay Farm Island and San Francisco International Airport relied on bay fill to create new land close to the region’s center.
 While policies enacted in the 1960s and 1970s slowed this trend, preservation of the iconic Bay remains a key policy priority as conservation activities continue to restore the Bay and improve environmental conditions.

 Image: Flickr (Creative Commons license), Photographer: Jitze Couperus, https://www.flickr.com/photos/jitze1942/5245212164